GoogleChromeLabs/lighthousebot/README.md

 ### 1. Initial setup

+#### Add the lighthousebot to your repo

 First, add [lighthousebot](https://github.com/lighthousebot) as a collaborator on your repo.
 Lighthouse CI uses an OAuth token scoped to the `repo` permission in order to update the status of your PRs and post comments on the issue as the little Lighthouse icon.

+#### Get an API Key

-Next, [Request an API Key](https://goo.gl/forms/9BzzhHd1sKzsvyC52).
-API keys will soon be enforced and are necessary so we can contact users when there are changes to the CI system.
+[Request an API Key](https://goo.gl/forms/9BzzhHd1sKzsvyC52).
+API keys will eventually be enforced and are necessary so we can contact you when there are changes to the CI system.

-Lastly, update Travis settings by adding an `API_KEY` environment variables with your key:
+Once you have a key, update Travis settings by adding an `API_KEY` environment variables with your key:

 <img width="875" alt="Travis API_KEY env variable " src="https://user-images.githubusercontent.com/238208/27442363-d6329098-5724-11e7-848e-a46c76b1a047.png">

-That makes the runlighthouse script include your key in requests made to the CI server.
+The `runlighthouse.js` script will include your key in requests made to the CI server.

 ### 2. Deploy the PR